Shaun Connor

-Shaun Connor is a former Wales 7s international rugby union player and current backs coach of the Russian National Team.
-He was part of the Ospreys team that defeated Australia, where he played a crucial role and was named Man of the Match.
+Shaun Connor is a former Wales 7s international rugby union player and the current backs coach of the Welsh National Team.
+He was a crucial part of the Ospreys team that defeated Australia, earning him the title of Man of the Match.
 He has previously played for the Ospreys, being the first back to make 100 appearances for the club, and the Dragons.
 After retiring he went on to coach the Ospreys Under 20s and also worked with the Dragons as backs coach.

 Rugby Union career

 Amateur career

 Connor played for Abertillery RFC, Ebbw Vale RFC, Newport RFC and also Neath RFC and Pontypool.

 Professional career

 Connor played for the Ospreys.
 A fly half, he scored a total of 456 points for the Ospreys and was influential in their historic 24–16 win against Australia at the Liberty Stadium.

 In April 2008 it was announced Connor would join Newport Gwent Dragons for the new season on a two-year contract.
 He was released at the end of the 2009–10 season.